mscraftsman/generative-ai/README.md

 using Mscc.GenerativeAI;

 var apiKey = "your_api_key";
-var model = new GenerativeModel(apiKey: apiKey);    // using default model: gemini-pro var chat = model.StartChat();
+var model = new GenerativeModel(apiKey: apiKey);    // using default model: gemini-1.5-pro
+var chat = model.StartChat();

 // Instead of discarding you could also use the response and access `response.Text`.